 Can I qualify for life insurance if I have been diagnosed with a Peptic Ulcer?

 Yes, individuals who have been diagnosed with either a Peptic Ulcer can and often will be able to qualify for a traditional term or whole life insurance policy.
-In fact, they may even be able to qualify for a no exam life insurance policy at a Preferred rate.
+They may even be eligible for a no-exam life insurance policy at a Preferred rate.

 Why do life insurance companies care if I’ve been diagnosed with a Peptic Ulcer?

-The main reason why a life insurance company is going to “care” if you have been diagnosed with an Ulcer is that, there are a variety of reasons “why” an individual might develop an Ulcer, some of which may affect the outcome of one’s life insurance application.
+The main reason a life insurance company is going to “care” if you have been diagnosed with an Ulcer is that there are a variety of reasons “why” an individual might develop an Ulcer, some of which may affect the outcome of one’s life insurance application.

-Not all individuals will experience the same symptoms as a result of the Ulcer (s) that they are suffering from.
-For this reason, most (if not all) of the best life insurance companies (in our opinion) are going to want to ask a series of medical questions about an individual’s “ulcer” before making any definitive decisions about the outcome of one’s life insurance application.
+Additionally, not all individuals will experience the same symptoms due to the Ulcer (s) they are suffering from.
+For this reason, most (if not all) of the best life insurance companies (in our opinion) will want to ask a series of medical questions about an individual’s “ulcer” before making any definitive decisions about the outcome of one’s life insurance application.

 Fortunately…